seopbo/nemo-skills-patch/recipes/opensciencereasoning/sdg_pipeline/README.md

 - [`prepare_for_sft`](pipeline/sdg_pipeline.py): Calls `nemo_skills.training.prepare_data` via the configured `prepare_data_kwargs` (tokenizer, prompt config, formatting toggles).
 Outputs an instruction-tuning JSONL file.
 - [`convert_to_messages`](scripts/convert_to_messages.py): Converts the instruction-tuning JSONL file into messages format.
 - [`bucket`](scripts/calculate_tkn_len_and_bucket.py): Appends `out_token_length` to each sample and optionally shard data into token-length buckets.
 It emits per-bucket files (e.g., `{stem}_bucket_16000.jsonl`) plus an overflow file alongside log summaries of bucket counts and percentages.
+- [`convert_to_qwen`](scripts/convert_to_qwen.py): Converts the message-formatted JSONL into Qwen-style multi-turn data, optionally embedding tool metadata when Python tools were enabled earlier in the pipeline.
+Currently only supports the Python tool chain.
+- [`validate`](scripts/validate_pipeline.py): Reuses the automated checker to verify artifacts exist, counts add up, and required metadata fields are present, so failures point directly to the problematic stage.
+See [What the Validation Stage Covers](#what-the-validation-stage-covers) for details and caveats.

 ## Config Layout
 - **Base pipeline**: [`configs/pipelines/base.yaml`](configs/pipelines/base.yaml) describes the default open-question flow with ground-truth answers available, no tool usage, and the [`boxed`](../../../nemo_skills/prompt/config/generic/general-boxed.yaml) prompt.